 Internet over fiber Optic Connection SLO takes effect following the installation of the service and payment of all one-time installation fees if any.

-SLO Coverage Excludes
+SLO Coverage Exclusions

 The SLO coverage excludes: